Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

-\textit{Our first contribution in this paper is to develop an exact sampling algorithm (i.e. simulation without bias) for }$\mathbf{Y}\left( \infty\right) $\textit{.
-This algorithm is developed in Section \ref{SecCompPoi} of this paper under the assumption that }$\mathbf{W}\left( k\right) $\textit{ has a finite moment generating function.
-In addition, we analyze the rate of convergence (measured in terms of expected random numbers generated) to terminate the algorithm as }$d$\textit{ increases.}
+The first contribution of this paper is that we develop an exact sampling algorithm (i.e., simulation without bias) for $\mathbf{Y} ( \infty ) $.
+This algorithm is developed in Section~\ref{SecCompPoi} of this paper under the assumption that $\mathbf{W} ( k ) $ has a finite moment-generating function.
+In addition, we analyze the order of computational complexity (measured in terms of expected random numbers generated) of our algorithm as $d$ increases, and we show that it is polynomially bounded.

+Moreover, we extend our exact sampling algorithm to the case in which there is an independent Markov chain driving the arrival rates, the service rates, and the distribution of job sizes at the time of arrivals.
+This extension is discussed in Section~\ref{SectionExtension}.